enkidevs/curriculum/python/python-matplotlib/python-matplotlib-intro/python-matplotlib-interface.md

 plt.show()
 ```

 > 🎨 The object-oriented interface gives you more control over your plots!
+It allows you to manage multiple plots and their properties independently through separate axis objects.

 ---
 ## Practice